-FIGURE 2-2.
-State Diagram for Detecting a Router Interface Problem
+Figure 2: State Diagram for Detecting a Router Interface Problem move to ground state

 What causes state transitions in this situation?
 NerveCenter can poll the SNMP agent on the router for the values of the following interface attributes: ifOperStatus, ifAdminStatus, ifSpeed, ifInOctets, and ifOutOctets.